raflFaisal/prep-algo/README.md

 As you guys are aware that preapring for FAANG companies is a huge task which requires lots of efforts, time and patience.
 There is a long list of coding questions which could be asked in the interviews.
 Mostly people are try to solve as many questions as possible and just memorise the solutions, as a result the outcome is negative in most cases.

 Reasons for not clearing interviews:
-- When known question is faced, some people simply forget the solutions, or part of the solution
+- When known question is faced, some people simply forget the solutions, or part of the solution => embarrassment situation
-- Unseen question before => stuck, due of low confidence in solving unseen questions
+- Unseen question => STUCK, due of low confidence in solving unseen questions
 - other simillar reasons

 Interviewer basically wants to check your approach in solving questions, your way of thinking to solve a given problem.
 And the best way is to practice intelligently and not just memorising each and every problem and their solutions.